leomcelroy/eq-system-solver/README.md

 const test = solveSystem(eqns, guesses, { epsilon: 0.00001 })
 ```

-The library first parses the equations and then uses automatic differenation and the levenberg-marquardt algorithm
+The library first parses the equations and then uses automatic differentiation and the levenberg-marquardt algorithm
 to numerically find a minimum in a cost function constructed of the equations.

 The cost function takes the form of eq0^2 + eq1^2 + ... and o=absolute minima occur at zero if inital